-Apple’s iPad remains a solid, popular tablet that’s suitable for just about anyone.
-Normally $479, the 256GB model with Wi-Fi is on sale right now at Walmart for just $399, one of its best prices to date.
-The smaller, 64GB model is also available at Target and Best Buy for $279 instead of $329, a modest $50 discount.
+Apple’s standard iPad remains a solid, popular tablet that’s suitable for just about anyone.
+Normally $479, the 256GB model with Wi-Fi is on sale right now at Walmart and Best Buy for just $399, one of its best prices to date.
+The smaller 64GB model with Wi-Fi is also available at Best Buy for $249.99 instead of the usual $329.99.

-Apple’s latest, entry-level iPad features a 10.2-inch, True Tone Retina display, one with a resolution of 2160 x 1620.
+Apple’s last-gen, entry-level iPad features a 10.2-inch, True Tone Retina display, one with a resolution of 2160 x 1620.
 It’s worth noting, however, that with the release of the most recent iPad Pro and Air models, the base model has become something of an odd duck with an outdated design.
 At this point, the standard model is the only Apple tablet that still uses a Lightning connection, as opposed to USB-C, and is only compatible with the first-gen Apple Pencil.
 Perhaps more importantly though, it’s also one of the only tablets in Apple’s current lineup that doesn’t use an M1 series CPU, opting instead for an A13 processor that will be fast enough for most users.

 In many ways, the iPad Pro is the scaled-up version of the most recent iPad Air.
 The 12.9-inch Pro features Apple’s M1 chip, the same all-aluminum form factor, and the option for 5G connectivity.
 The 12-inch iPad Pro includes a larger Mini LED display, though, along with a superior camera array, support for Face ID, and a variable refresh rate.